itsbaraa/Image-Classifier/README.md

 A deep learning project to classify images of cats and dogs using a Keras model trained with [Teachable Machines](https://teachablemachine.withgoogle.com/).

 ## Features
-- Classifies images as either "cat" or "dog"
+- Classifies images as either "Cats" or "Dogs"
 - Trained on 4000 images of dogs and cats.
 - Model evaluation with accuracy, precision, recall, F1-score